Master Services Agreement

 5. FEES, PAYMENTS AND TAXES

 5.1 Fees.
 Customer shall pay the Fees according to the payment terms in the Insertion Order.
-Company shall issue all monthly invoices electronically and all fees shall be based upon the price per user per month.
+Company shall issue all invoices electronically and all fees shall be based upon the price, and payment terms stated in the Insertion Order.
 A user shall constitute a single license identifiable by email on the Company's platform.

 5.2 Failure to Pay.
 If Customer fails to pay any amount due under the Agreement according to the payment terms in the Insertion Order, Company may, in its sole discretion, suspend or restrict the Services.
 Company may charge interest at a monthly rate equal to the lesser of 1% per month or the maximum rate permitted by applicable law on any overdue fees, from the due date until the date the overdue amount (plus applicable interest) is paid in full.
 Customer shall be responsible for the payment of all costs of collection, including without limitation, reasonable attorney fees.